How to Keep Frogs Out of Your Pool

 Keep Your Water Moving

 Keeping your water moving can also prevent frogs from laying eggs, as they are less likely to lay their eggs in water unsafe for their future tadpoles.
-Plus, good water circulation is healthy for your pool anyways.
+Plus, good water circulation is healthy for your pool anyway.

 Turn Your Pool Lights Off